ahamid/soloist-deploy/README.md

 `Capfile` defines tasks to bootstrap the server, sync the Chef root dir, and run soloist.
 `bootstrap.sh` is the script run on the server upon bootstrap.
+`chef/soloistrc` is the soloist config; edit it here or create one for your external repo

 Usage: